Cincinnati Public Schools' buildings and grounds may be rented by the public for use outside of school hours.

 - References and background checks, upon request.

-Fees may be charged based on the type of organization requesting the rental, the type of space requested for rental and the anticipated personnel costs.
+Fees may be charged based on the type of organization requesting the rental, the type of space requested and the anticipated cost for CPS employees to be on site during the rental.
 A CPS Building Engineer must be on site for rentals during hours that a building normally is closed.
 Custodians may be required for set up and clean up for an event.
-If kitchen equipment will be used, a CPS Food Services employee must be assigned.
+If kitchen equipment will be used, a CPS Food Services employee must be on site.

-Schools determine the final rental cost based on an annual fee schedule (updated January 2015).
+Schools determine the final rental cost based on a fee schedule.
 All fees must be paid prior to the event.

 E-mail Facilities Permit